The Reluctant Gunner

 I enjoy target shooting.

 There.
 I said it.
 I’m a pretty liberal person, and I just admitted that I enjoy going to a range, setting up a target, and putting holes in it with a handgun or an assault rifle.
 I find it satisfying in the same way I find any skill-based activity satisfying.
 It requires focus and patience and discipline.
-There’s a feedback loop.
-You get better at it.

 I also think a lot of guns are genuinely beautiful objects.
 The engineering is remarkable when you look at it closely.
 The tolerances, the mechanics, the way all the parts interact.
 I can appreciate that without any cognitive dissonance, the same way I can appreciate the engineering of a modern fighter jet without wanting to go to war with a foreign country.